MrSimpleJS/FiveM-Grand-Admin-Mode/README.md

 `locale.lua` auto-load now; you can remove explicit locale file lines from `fxmanifest.lua` if desired (kept for backward compatibility).

 Good luck & have fun!

+---

+For detailed version history see the [Changelog](./CHANGELOG.md).